30 November 2017

 - Strategies for individual businesses to support the path towards becoming a more sustainable and economic city (e.g. smart buildings)

-Panel: Connected Spaces – using IoT in public
+Panel: Connected Spaces – using IoT for public safety and increased quality of life

-- How technologies like smart phones, NFC, RFID and beacons are being utilised in this space for both public safety and maximising the customer experience.
+- How technologies like smart phones, NFC, RFID , beacons and sensors are being utilised in cities and beyond for both increasing public safety and maximising the QOL of citizens?